Skip to content

 <div>

-<button @click="increment">Count: <span x-text="count"></span></button>
+<button @click="this.count++">Count: <span x-text="this.count"></span></button>

-<form @submit="handleSubmit">
+<form @submit="this.handleSubmit(event)">

 <button type="submit">Subscribe</button>